The-Peso-G/nightlite/README.md

 "change" mechanic), it has a `salt`, a `commitment`, and a `commitmentIndex`.
 All of these things are required for later function calls.
 Refer to the documentation on each individual function for more information.

+A consolidation transfer (`ft-consolidation-transfer`), which takes 20 commitments and sends them in one proof, is only possible with MiMC hashing due to its efficiency in ZKP circuits.
+If you would like to use it, or MiMC hashing in general, be sure to [re-run](https://github.com/EYBlockchain/nightfall/tree/master/zkp) the trusted setup on the files in `gm17/mimc`.

 ## To Do